Warren County plans to reallocate vaccines to health care providers

 WARREN COUNTY, N.Y.
-(NEWS 10)—Warren County is planning on distributing 100 doses of the coronavirus vaccine to heath care providers.
+(NEWS10) — Warren County is planning on distributing 100 doses of the coronavirus vaccine to health care providers.
 Those providers would then give the vaccinations to the patients who they determine are the most vulnerable.

 “The doctors have relationships with people with illnesses, so they know who really needs it the most,” explained Don Lehman, Warren County Director of Public Affairs.
 “So our determination was let’s work with our providers to figure out how to get it to people who need it the most, and then we will kind of go from there.”